Invoke mysql-test-run.pl in the

 main(the regular test suite located in the

-Specify the maximum test suite runtime.
+Specify the maximum test suite runtime in minutes.

-Specify the maximum test case runtime.
+Specify the maximum test case runtime in minutes.

 Adds to each test report for a test case, the total time in sconds and milliseconds passed since the preceding test ended.
 This option can only be used together with